nixys/nxs-go-telegram/README.md

 ### ErrorHandler

 This handler is called when any other handler returned an error.
 The main goal for this handler it's a do some common actions (eg. send user a message via Telegram) and return a new session state.

+### DestroyHandler

+This handler is called before session will be destroyed.
+The main goal of this handler is a do some common actions with data collected during the session (e.g. delete some files, cleanup some records in DB, etc) to prevent leak the memory and space.

 ## Example of usage